deverl/oauth_tester/README.md

 ### Delete The Token

 At any time after obtaining a token, you can delete it from the app by pressing the **Delete Token** button.
 This simply removes it from the app.
-It **_does not_** invalidate or revoke the token with TS heets.
+It **_does not_** invalidate or revoke the token with Quickbooks Time.